-Claim: Smithfield Foods was sold to a Chinese company that will be slaughtering and processing hogs raised in the U.S. and shipping them back to America.
+Smithfield Foods was sold to a Chinese company, and China will be slaughtering and processing hogs raised in the U.S. and shipping them back to America.
 See Example( s )

-TRUE: Smithfield Foods was acquired by a Chinese company in September 2013.
+Smithfield Foods was sold to a Chinese company in 2013.

 However, we could find no verification for the statement made in the item quoted above that henceforth, Smithfield “hogs will still be raised here [in the U.S.], but slaughtered and packaged for sale [in China] before being sent back here,” labeled simply “Raised in the U.S.A.” under FDA regulations.
 (The sale of domestic and imported meat in the U.S. is regulated by the Department of Agriculture, not the Food and Drug Administration.)

 The major factor behind Shuanghui’s acquisition of Smithfield was to secure a supply of pork to feed rising demand in China (a country that is now the world’s biggest pork market), not to export pork products from China to the U.S.: